-- Turn the gas control/temperature knob to the "OFF" position See the "Lighting Instructions" on the front of the water heater or in this manual. - Turn off the gas at the manual shut-off valve on the gas supply pipe (Figure 11). - 3.
+- 1. Turn the gas control/temperature knob to the "OFF" position (Figure 24B). - 2.
+Turn off the gas at the manual shut-off valve on the gas supply pipe (Figure 2). - 3.
 Drain the water heater.
-Refer to the section of "Draining and Flushing" and follow the procedure. - 4.
-Disconnect the igniter wire from the igniter lead wire.
+Refer to the section of "Draining and Flushing" and follow the procedure. - Disconnect the igniter wire from the igniter lead wire.
 Use needle nose pliers to disconnect the red (+) and white (-) thermopile wires.
-Disconnect pilot tube (7/16" wrench) and manifold tube (3/4" wrench) at the gas control valve/thermostat (Figure 32).
-NOTE: L.P.
-Gas systems use reverse (left-hand) threads on the manifold tube. - Refer to "Gas Piping" (Figure 11) and disconnect the ground joint union in the gas piping.
-Disconnect the remaining pipe from the gas control valve/thermostat. - 6.
-To remove the gas control valve/thermostat, thread a section of 4" gas pipe into the inlet and use it to turn the gas control valve/thermostat (counterclockwise.)
-Do not use pipe wrench or equivalent to grip body.
+Disconnect the pilot tube (7/16" wrench) and manifold tube (3/4" wrench) at the gas control valve/thermostat (Figure 28). - Refer to "Gas Piping" (Figure 2) and disconnect the ground joint union in the gas piping.
+Disconnect the remaining pipe from the gas control valve/thermostat.

+6. To remove the gas control valve/thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (counterclockwise.)
+Do not use a pipe wrench or equivalent to grip body.
 Damage may result, causing leaks.
 Do not insert any sharp objects into the inlet or outlet connections.
 Damage to the gas control valve/thermostat may result.

-Gas Control Valve/Thermostat:
+Replacing the Gas Control Valve/Thermostat:

 To replace the gas control valve/thermostat, reassemble in reverse order.
-When replacing the gas control valve/thermostat, thread a section of 4" gas pipe into the inlet and use it to turn the gas control valve/thermostat (clockwise.)
-DO NOT OVER TIGHTEN, damage may result.
+When replacing the gas control valve/thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (clockwise).
+DO NOT OVER TIGHTEN; damage may result.

-Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank.

-- Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the gas supply on and check for leaks.
-Test the water heater by brushing on an approved noncorrosive leak detection solution or a mixture of hand dish washing soap and water (one part soap to 15 parts water) or childrens soap bubble solution.
-Bubbles forming indicate a leak.
-Correct any leak found. - Check the operation of the burner by following the "Lighting Instructions" on the front of the water heater or in this manual.
-With the burner lit, check the gas control valve thermostat supply line, manifold tube and pilot tube connections for leaks.
-Use an approved noncorrosive leak detection solution or a mixture of hand dish washing soap and water (one part soap to 15 parts water) or childrens soap bubble solution.
-Bubbles forming indicate a leak.
-Correct any leak found. - Be sure tank is completely filled with water before lighting and activating the water heater.
-Follow the "Lighting Instructions" on the front of the water heater or in this manual. - If additional information is required, Contact Sears at 1-844-553-6667.
+- Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into the tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the main gas supply on and check the gas supply connections for leaks.
+Correct any leak found.
+Next, light the pilot and main burner, then check the manifold tube and pilot tube connections for leaks.
+Correct any leak found.
+Use an approved noncorrosive leak detection solution.
+If such a solution is not available, use a mixture of hand dish washing soap and water (one part soap to 15 parts water) or childrens' soap bubble solution.
+Bubbles forming indicate a leak. - Be sure tank is completely filled with water before lighting and activating the water heater.
+Follow the "Lighting Instructions" on the front of the water heater. - If additional information is required, contact Sears Service at 1-800-4-MY-HOME (1-800-469-4663).

-TEFLON® is a registered trademark of E.I.
-Du Pont De Nemours and Company.
+$\mathsf{TEFLON}^{\otimes}$ is a registered trademark of E.I.
+Du Pont De Nemours and Company